rowanam/magnolia-airport/README.md

 ### Exit portal

 From the main menu, the user can exit the program by entering '100'.
+A goodbye message is displayed and then the opening banner.

 ADD PICTURE